-NOTE 2: As of 1 January 2015, the STRF fee was changed to \$0.00 per \$1,000 of the program costs.
+NOTE 2: As of 1 January 2015, the STRF fee was changed to \$2.50 per \$1,000 of the program costs for California students attending Apollos.

 STRF Fees for California Resident Students

 "The State of California established the Student Tuition Recovery Fund (STRF) to relieve or mitigate economic loss suffered by a student in an educational program at a qualifying institution, who is or was a California resident while enrolled, or was enrolled in a residency program, if the student enrolled in the institution, prepaid tuition, and suffered an economic loss.